AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/settings-tab.md

 ---
 # Settings Tab {#settings-tab}

-Settings tab is a one-stop shop that includes all your campaign settings.
-It includes same permission sets and access as the schedule tab.
+The Settings tab is home to all your campaign settings, including the same permission sets and access as the Schedule tab.
+CHANGES IN THIS TAB???
 It will not disrupt any existing campaign settings.

-It includes 3 sections and corresponding modals to edit each section.
+It includes the following three sections.

-Qualification Rules which determine how many times each person can run through the Smart Campaign flow
+* **Qualification Rules**: Determines how many times each person can run through the Smart Campaign flow.

-Individual runs which can be used to schedule single runs either immediately or in the future
+* **Individual Runs**: Can be used to schedule single runs either immediately or in the future.

-Recurrence which is used to schedule daily, weekly or monthly recurrence
+* **Recurrence**: Used to schedule a daily, weekly, or monthly recurrence.

 SCREENSHOT